expede/EIPs/EIPS/eip-code-translations.md

 ### A Truly Global System

-By enabling users to register their own translations, we empower them to provide culturally and linguistically suitable messaging, leading to broader and more distributed access to information.
+By enabling developers to provide translations, we empower them to supply culturally and linguistically suitable messaging, leading to broader and more distributed access to information.

 ### Abstracted out of ERC1066